-Magnetic point groups of type 1 can be used to describe the point symmetry of infinite crystals, but because they include $e'$ as a symmetry element they cannot be used to describe the symmetry of finite objects, as we now define.
+Trivial, or colorless, magnetic point groups (type 1), equivalent to ordinary non-magnetic point groups, are usually mentioned only for the sake of completeness.
+Strictly speaking, they can be said to describe the symmetry of ferromagnetic materials with no spin-orbit coupling.
+Gray magnetic point groups (type 2) can be used to describe the point symmetry of infinite crystals, but because they include $e'$ as a symmetry element they cannot, strictly speaking, be used to describe the symmetry of finite magnetic or two-colored objects, as explained below.